claudiusbr/personal_finance_system/draft.md

   - Practical Probabilistic Programming
   - Natural Language Processing

+- if I have time, include also a more sophisticated budgeting tool which looks at current and non-current liabilities, and adds them to the budget.
+For example, a tool where you can enter a liability, the time you have to pay it off, an 'interest calculator' based on the country in which you live, then another field to add other recurring or non-recurring costs.
+Then this tool would add this to your budget calculation.

 Questions to answer
 -------------------

+### Is this system an expert system?
+- a paper from 1990 called 'Expert Systems for Personal Financial Planning' does make a case to perhaps indicate that this could become an expert system if the facility to calculate taxes is included within it.
+Would a system which does budgeting by simply adding up all categories for the year and then averaging them be considered an expert system?
+  - bibtex reference to paper:
+    ```
+    @article{brown1990expert,
+      title={EXPERT SYSTEMS FOR PERSONAL FINANCIAL PLANNING.},
+      author={Brown, Carol E and Nielson, Norma I and Phillips, Mary Ellen},
+      journal={Journal of Financial Planning},
+      volume={3},
+      number={3},
+      year={1990}
+    }
+    ```

 ### Why develop a personal accounting system?
 - because doing personal finance manually would involve too many repetitive